IQSS/dataverse/doc/release-notes/9340-payara5to6.md

    `sudo -u dataverse vi /usr/local/payara6/glassfish/domains/domain1/config/jhove.conf`

+1. If you are using Make Data Count (MDC), edit :MDCLogPath

+   Your `:MDCLogPath` database setting might be pointing to a Payara 5 directory such as `/usr/local/payara5/glassfish/domains/domain1/logs`.
+If so, edit this to be Payara 6.
+You'll probably want to copy your logs over as well.

 1. Update systemd unit file (or other init system) from `/usr/local/payara5` to `/usr/local/payara6`, if applicable.

 1. Start Payara: